dickdavis/event_logger_rails/README.md

 ## Usage

-You can define a registry of events that your application emits via the config file (`config/event_logger_rails.yml`).
+You can define a registry of events your application emits via the config file (`config/event_logger_rails.yml`).
-The events that you define are placed in the `registered_events` structure in the config file.
+The events you define are placed in the `registered_events` structure in the config file.

 For example, to register a user signup event, first define the event as a registered event: